vluz/recode/README.md

 Works well with ShadowPlay recordings.**

 Requires ffmpeg.exe to work, to get it for windows go to Zeranoe FFmpeg (https://ffmpeg.zeranoe.com/builds/) and choose the latest static build for your architecture.
+If necessary, please rename the executable ffmpeg.exe.

 Put the script and ffmpeg.exe in the same directory as your raw MP4 video files.
 The script creates a dir called "EDIT" to put the output video files.